alphagov/govuk-prototype-kit/docs/documentation/install/run-the-kit.md

 npm start
 ```

+The first time you run `npm start`, the kit will ask you whether you want to send anonymous data to help the team improve the service.
+Enter `y` or `n` to answer yes or no.

 After the kit has started, you should see a message telling you that the kit is running:
 ```
 Listening on port 3000 url: http://localhost:3000